slowernews/hamster-system/README.md

 ###// Organize your workflow

 ===
+####Introduction:

+- Hamster-GTD uses a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) for workflow management.<br>
+Main differences:

+  - Different notebook structure:

+           1.Inbox (temporary storage before deciding what to do with an item) 2.Actions (to store all actions)
+           3.Briefings (to store all briefings)
+           4.Cabinet (to store all notes/project references)

+  - Simplified *.When* tags for *actions*:

+           1-Next (next actions to be done)
+           2-Soon (actions in the queue to be done) 3-Someday & maybe (actions to be done later/someday & maybe) 4-Waiting (actions with a starting date to be done/get feedback) 5-Calendar (actions with a precise/deadline date to be done)

 ####Actions:

 - in GTD, undivisible tasks are called *actions*.
-Actions are managed in [Evernote](https://www.evernote.com/).
+Actions are managed in an Evernote<sup> 6</sup> notebook.

 - if you need to detail an action: **( )**